How to Write Release Notes – The Right Way

-That’s because those who do pay attention to release notes are very vocal about how their experiences hasn’t matched up to their expectations.
+That’s because those who pay attention to release notes are vocal about how their experience hasn’t matched up to their expectations.
 On the flip side, they tend to give high praise for a job well done.

-Emmanuel Quartey of Meltwater, who has documented some excellent examples of customer comments about release notes on social media, attributes this to their high level of emotional investment in the products they use:
+Emmanuel Quartey of Meltwater has documented some excellent examples of customer comments about release notes on social media.
+He attributes this to their high level of emotional investment in the products they use:

 “These are the people who’re getting the most value from your product, who’re emotionally invested in your team’s success, and who need to be incentivized to tell all their friends about what you’ve made.”

-You may think users aren’t sitting there waiting for updates, but you may be surprised by how the most minor changes and details actually provide a unique experience to your product – and people are noticing.
+You may think users aren’t waiting for updates, but you’d be surprised at how even minor changes can provide a unique experience to your product.
+People do notice.

 — Niall O’Kelly (@niallokelly) December 6, 2014